ffrosch/udacity-data-structures-algorithms/projects/project3/explanation3.md

 other output number for the next step.
 This ensures that no number is more than one step ahead in length.

-Space complexity of this problem is `O(1)`, because the frequency array is always the same size, no matter the length of the input array.
+Space complexity of this problem is `O(n)`.
+We are using three pointers `x, y, switch` which are constants and thus not considered for the complexity analysis.
+Additionally we are using two array.
+The array `freq` is of constant length (10) and thus a constant and not considered.
+The input array `arr` needs to be traversed und thus kept in memory.
+This means that the space complexity is dependent on the input array.